-Second Offense: Possession, use, enticing others to use, and/or being under the influence of alcohol or other drugs 10 days out-of-school suspension AND recommendation for expulsion AND possible referral to legal authorities
+Second Offense: Possession, use, enticing others to use and/or being under the influence of alcohol or drugs

+10 Days Out-of-School Suspension

+AND/OR

+Recommendation for Expulsion

+AND

+Possible Referral to Legal Authorities

-First offense: Sale or distribution of alcohol or other drugs:
+First offense: Sale or distribution of alcohol or drugs

-Expulsion AND criminal charges filed (A police report will be completed by the school official indicating that the school wishes to press charges.)
+Expulsion AND Criminal Charges Filed (The school official indicating that the school wishes to press charges will complete a police report)

-\The 5/10 option is offered at the principal's discretion.
-This is NOT available if the student is selling/distributing drugs, including alcohol, inhalants, OTCs, or illegal paraphernalia.
+The 5/10 option is offered at the principal's discretion.
+This is NOT available if the student is selling/distributing drugs, including alcohol, inhalants, OTC's or illegal paraphernalia.
 Should a student and his/her parents/guardians choose the 5/10 option, the student is given five (5) days out-of-school suspension.
 The remaining five (5) days are held in abeyance pending documentation of a professional alcohol/drug assessment.
 The assessment appointment must be made, and its cost assumed, by a parent/guardian during the five (5) days of suspension.
-Written documentation from the assessing agency/individual must be received by the school upon the student's return or another suspension will be assigned to the student (for failure to comply with school rules) for the additional five (5) days which would have been assigned if the 5/10 option had not been selected.
+Written documentation from the assessing agency/individual must be received by the school upon the student's return or another suspension will be assigned to the student (for failure to comply with school rules) for the additional five (5) days, which would have been assigned if the 5/10 option had not been selected.
 Both the student and the parent/guardian must agree to fulfill all of the requirements of the alternative consequences.
-Failure to fulfill all of the conditions of the alternative consequence within the specified time frame will result in another suspension being assigned (for failure to comply with school rules) for the additional five (5) days which would have been assigned if the alternative consequence had not been selected.
+Failure to fulfill all of the conditions of the alternative consequence within the specified time frame will result in another suspension being assigned (for failure to comply with school rules) for the additional five (5) days, which would have been assigned if the alternative consequence had not been selected.

-Rule 29 - Computer Technology and Networks Policy
+Rule 31 - Computer Technology and Networks Policy

-Any willful damage, destruction, or misuse of computers, sites, databases, files, network, or all other technology will be subject to disciplinary action, fines, and/or legal referral.
-This includes any school owned technology including PCs, projectors, student issued Chromebooks, etc. Magnets or magnetic devices are not permitted in the computer labs or near any computer equipment.
+Any willful damage, destruction, or misuse of Chromebook, computers, sites, databases, files, network, or all other technology will be subject to disciplinary action, fines, and/or legal referral.
 The building administrators may include loss of computer privileges or suspension and expulsion if warranted as they enforce the Student Code of Conduct.
+(See Computer Technology and Networks Policy)

-Rule 30 - Cheating / Academic Dishonesty
+Rule 32 - Cheating/Academic Dishonesty

-Presenting someone else's work as one's own in order to obtain a grade is considered to be cheating.
-This includes, but is not limited to, copying others assignments, quiz or test answers and plagiarism.
-Students who violate this policy may receive academic and/or disciplinary consequences for assignments or work involved and their parents will be notified.
+Presenting someone else's work as one's own in order to obtain a grade or credit is considered to be cheating.
+This includes, but is not limited to, copying others assignments, quiz or test answers, and plagiarism.
+Students who violate this this policy may receive academic and/or disciplinary consequences for assignments or work involved and their parents will be notified.
 Upon the second offense, the student may be referred to an administrator for disciplinary actions.
 Teachers will discuss the plagiarism policy at the beginning of each course.
 Teachers will make it clear that plagiarism will not be tolerated.

-Rule 31 - Instigating/Coercion/Complicity
+Rule 33 - Instigating/Coercion/Complicity